DrJieTao/data6900/week2/hands_on.md

-This is the finalized **Week 2 Hands-on Implementation Plan**, formatted for GitHub.
-You can copy and paste this directly into your repository.

-***

 # Week 2 Hands-on: The Workflow Auditor
 **Course:** DATA 6900: AI-Powered Business Process Automation (Spring 2026)
 **Instructor:** Dr. Jie Tao